Olumba Olumba: Biography

 The organization has been described as a new religion, a "prime example of the kind of syncretist religion that sprang up in Africa during the colonial period."

 In 2000, Olumba was said to have transferred leadership of the BCS organization to his eldest son, also named Olumba Olumba Obu, but known as Rowland.
 BCS was reported to have been dismantled in 2003.

 In 2020 a church spokesperson, Christ Shepherd Edet Archibong, stated that although the elder Olumba Olumba Obu was no longer seen in public, he was alive and well, having turned over administration of the "Kingdom" to his son, "King of Kings and Lord of Lords, His Holiness Olumba Olumba Obu" who would celebrate the 20th anniversary of his coronation on 9 August 2020.
 Archibong said that although BCS was not a church/religion or family enterprise, business assets of the organization include "[a] printing press, royal farms, rubber plantation, palm plantation, bakery and table Water."

 Theology

 Olumba Olumba was familiar with Judeo‐Christian religion, and his followers considered him to be "God in human form … He is Jesus Christ back on earth".
 Olumba Olumba's view was that Jesus Christ failed to obtain true enlightenment, due to his sins, despite eight reincarnations.
 He stated that Christ's final reincarnation is "under the name of Olumba Olumba Obu."
 Olumba Olumba claimed to receive revelations, which coupled with his personal Biblical interpretation, resulted in his own "system of doctrines", which were considered doctrinally unorthodox, and viewed by some as un‐Christian.

+Millenarianism

+In the 1990s Obu made pronouncements that led followers to believe that the physical world would end in the year 2000 (and when this did not come to pass, in 2001).
+Members of Brotherhood have subsequently re-interpreted this as their misunderstanding of Obu’s teachings, claiming that he meant only that they would be entering a new spiritual era.